linyiLYi/street-fighter-ai/README.md

 ## Running Guide

-This project is based on the Python programming language and primarily utilizes standard libraries like [OpenAI Gym Retro](https://retro.readthedocs.io/en/latest/getting_started.html) and [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) .The Python version used is 3.8.10, and it is recommended to use [Anaconda](https://www.anaconda.com) to configure the Python environment.
+This project is based on the Python programming language and primarily utilizes standard libraries like [OpenAI Gym Retro](https://retro.readthedocs.io/en/latest/getting_started.html) and [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/).
+The Python version used is 3.8.10, and it is recommended to use [Anaconda](https://www.anaconda.com) to configure the Python environment.
 The following setup process has been tested on Windows 11.
 Below are console/terminal/shell commands.

 ### Environment Setup